EasyG0ing1/Switcher/README.md

 # Switcher

 Library intended for use in JavaFX applications that makes adding and switching Scenes easy.
-The Switcher class can be used to quickly add Scenes to your project, and offers easy to use methods to switch out scenes on the fly without all the messy code that goes along with managing Scenes in JavaFX.
+The Switcher library can be used to quickly add Scenes to your project, and offers a single line of code method to switch out scenes on the fly without all the messy code that goes along with managing Scenes in JavaFX.
 You simply assign a unique sceneID (int) to your scene, and Switcher takes care of the rest!

-Check out the [runnable test application](./src/test/java/com/simtechdata/switcher/MultiSceneWithPreviousTest.java) in the test directory for an example of how Switcher works.
+There are also three [completely runnable test applications](./src/test/) under Test that show how to use Switcher from the most common and simple ways to the Lets Get Nuts ways which allow you to even utilize different stages and assign them to your scenes and then with grace and style, you just show the scene with a single and simple line of code.

 ---

 ## Usage

-From within your JavaFX application, You simply need to define a sceneID number, then add it to Switcher with the Parent, and the width and height of the Scene (with optional parameters) and it's ready to use!
+From within your JavaFX application, You simply add the scene to switcher by supplying a sceneID, Parent, width and height and it's ready to use!
 You do not need to ever worry about managing the Stage, as Switcher handles that for you!
+But if you need to also use different stages, we got you covered there as well!

 ```java
 int sceneID = 1;